 |Psychographic||Social status, personality, lifestyle, habits, and values.|

-You can get this data using the web, email, or CRM analytics.
-Once you have this data, you can develop your target persona, which will help you create targeted onboarding campaigns.
+You can get this data via the web, email, or CRM analytics.
+Once you have this data, you can develop your target persona, which will help you create targeted onboarding emails.

-There is another approach to segment - Simply ask your subscribers.
+There is another approach to segment - Ask your subscribers.

 Use the two super easy ways: